nuagenetworks/nuage-metroae/Documentation/DOCKER.md

 **setup** - setup completes the steps necessary to get the MetroAE container up and running.
 It prompts you for the full paths to a data directory that the container uses on your local disk.
 The setup action will create the subdirectory `metroae_data` on disk, then mount it as `/metroae_data/` inside the container.
 When using the MetroAE container, you must provide paths relative to this path as seen from inside the container.
 For example, if you tell setup to use `/tmp` for the data directory, setup will create `/tmp/metroae_data` on your host.
 The setup will also mount this directory inside the container as `/metroae_data/`.
 If you copy your tar.gz files to `/tmp/metroae_data/images/6.0.1/` on the host, the container sees this as `/data/images/6.0.1/`.
 So, when using unzip or setting `nuage_unzipped_files_dir` in common.yml, you would specify `/metroae_data/images/6.0.1/` as your path.

-#### Notes about setup:
-The MetroAE container has support for a REST API and a beta version of the MetroAE GUI.
-The REST API is supported.
-The GUI should be considered `preview` or `experimental`.
-We do not recommend using the GUI for production.

-By default, the API/GUI listens on port 5001.
-You can access the API/GUI via URL, `https://host_name_or_ip:5001`, where `host_name_or_ip` is the host name or ip address of the machine on which the container is running.
-This host name can often be just, `https://localhost:5001`.

 Running setup multiple times replaces the existing container, but it does not remove the data on your local disk.